gmunoz94/passGenerator/README.md

 Once you select your password criteria, a password will be generated for you.
 *Note: Password length must be between 8-128 Characters*

+Once your password has been generated you may also choose to copy your password by clicking the "Copy Password" button and it will be added to your clipboard.